-- General Requirements: One year of preprofessional study is required for admission to the Bachelor of Education program.
-Applicants must present - a. successful completion of at least ★24 transferable course weight applicable to the specific degree program for which they have applied; - satisfactory standing in the Faculty or postsecondary institution from which they wish to transfer; - an AGPA of at least 2.0.
+- a.
+Applicants must present successful completion of at least ★24 transferable course weight applicable to the specific degree program for which they have applied.
+Those applicants who do not present at least ★24, are considered as High School Applicants.
+See §15.6.1 l.
+High School Applicants for admission information. - Satisfactory standing in the Faculty or postsecondary institution from which they wish to transfer; - An AGPA of at least 2.0.
 (See §14.2.1 for information about the calculation of the AGPA.)

-- (1) Applicants are ranked according to their AGPA, composed of required courses - (2) Applicants without ★24 transferable course work may apply to the Secondary Education CTS major route provided they have the following: - a. applicable and recognized journey tickets or approved two or three year diploma or certificate - b.
+(1) Applicants are ranked according to their AGPA, composed of required

+- (2) Applicants without ★24 transferable course work may apply to the Secondary Education CTS major route provided they have the following: - a. applicable and recognized journey tickets or approved two or three year diploma or certificate - b.
 English Language Arts 30-1 (or equivalent) - c.
-Subject from Group A, B, or C - (2) Recommended Courses for the Preprofessional Year: Applicants should present those postsecondary courses relevant to the specific route in which they plan to enrol.
+Subject from Group A, B, or C - (2) Recommended Courses for the first year(s) of study: Applicants should present those postsecondary courses relevant to the specific route in which they plan to enrol.

-Note: Students taking their Preprofessional Year in another Faculty or program are expected to choose courses consistent with the program in which they are currently enrolled.
+Note: Students taking courses in another Faculty or program are expected to choose courses consistent with the program in which they are currently enrolled.